Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

 The name Girijatmaj means, “Girija” is “Parvati” and “Atmaj” is “Son”, Parvati’s Son Ganesha.

-The temple is sculped into the single stone hill having more than 300 steps, the hall of temples is 50 feet long and wide with 7 feet tall.
+The temple is sculpted into a single stone hill having more than 300 steps, the hall of temples is 50 feet long and 7 feet tall.

 The temple is located 12 km from Narayangaon, which is around 94 km from Pune on the Pune-Nashik expressway.
-Closest railway station is Talegaon.
+The closest railway station is Talegaon.
 From Junnar, Lenyadri is around 5 km.
-Shivaneri palace is nearby (5 to 6 km) where Chatrapati Shivaji Maharaj was born.
+Shivaneri palace is nearby (5 to 6 km) where Chhatrapati Shivaji Maharaj was born.

-The devotees are allowed to visit the shrine only from sunrise till sunset.
+The devotees are allowed to visit the shrine only from sunrise to sunset.

 In Ozar there are Bhaktnivas available to rest for the devotees at a very low cost.

-You can rest 4-5 people in one room with the charge of only rupees 500 and also the breakfast, team available at morning.
+You can rest 4-5 people in one room with the charge of only rupees 500 and also the breakfast, team available in the morning.